Choosing safety glasses vs goggles vs face shields

-All ProChoice eye protection has a “frame shape”, which is designed to match the user’s face shape and provide the best possible fit, comfort and protection.
+Finally, all ProChoice eye protection has a “frame shape”.
+This is designed to match the user’s face shape as well as provide the best possible fit, comfort and protection.

-Oval shaped faces have a forehead that’s just slightly wider than their chin (like an upside down egg).
-The jawline is somewhat rounded and the face shape is longer than it is wide.
+have a forehead that’s just slightly wider than their chin (like an upside down egg).
+Meanwhile, the jawline is somewhat rounded and the face shape is longer than it is wide.
 Suited Frame Shape: Square with rounded edges

-Round faces are often associated with round plump cheeks but that isn’t always the case.
-The cheekbones are the widest part of the face on round face shapes and the jaw will be curved.
-Much like a square face with softer angles.
+are often associated with round plump cheeks but that isn’t always the case.
+In this case, the cheekbones are the widest part of the face on round face shapes and the jaw will be curved.
+Much like a square face but with softer angles.
 Suited Frame Shape: Wide and angular

-Heart-shaped faces have a long and pointed jawline.
-The chin is the smallest point of a heart shaped face, much like an upside down triangle.
+have a long and pointed jawline.
+Ultimately, the chin is the smallest point of a heart shaped face, much like an upside down triangle.
 Suited Frame Shape: Rounded edges

 For more insight into this topic see the following related articles:

 - Eye Safety Guide

 - Choosing the right eye protection

 - Preventing fogging in protective eyewear

 - Angle grinder randomly explodes